WNHT (TV): Construction and launch

-In 1980, the Federal Communications Commission received two applications to build a new television station in Concord.
+In 1980, the Federal Communications Commission (FCC) received two applications to build a new television station in Concord.
 One was made by Leon Crosby, who owned KEMO-TV in San Francisco and had filed for three other stations across the country; his lawyer, Lauren Colby, described the proposal as for a "relatively low-powered, relatively modest community-oriented operation".
 The other came from NH Channel 21 Limited Partnership, which consisted of five New Hampshire businessmen, four of them with no major broadcast holdings.
 However, it made up for that in political power: one of the five partners was Hugh Gregg, a former governor of New Hampshire, who had been thinking about filing for a station for some time but was spurred into action by the Crosby application, wanting to see the new outlet owned by local interests.

 The FCC granted the NH Channel 21 application on April 15, 1981, after Crosby opted to pull out, and the company announced work would start on building the transmitter on Fort Mountain near Epsom.
-However, by 1983, the Gregg consortium had abandoned its plans and sold the construction permit to NHTV 21 Inc., owned by Bob and Frances Shaine and John S. Gikas.
+However, by 1983, the Gregg consortium had abandoned its plans and sold the construction permit to NHTV 21 Inc., owned by Bob and Frances Shaine and John S. Gikas, in a deal filed with the FCC the next year.
 Frances Shaine published a magazine, New Hampshire Profiles, and owned a manufacturing company in Holyoke, Massachusetts.
 After opposition dissuaded the station from setting up shop in the city's South End, a site on Hall Street was identified and approved to construct a studio.
 However, delays in obtaining equipment prevented NHTV 21 from meeting its goal to be on the air in time for the New Hampshire presidential primary.

 Channel 21 began broadcasting on April 16, 1984; it was the fourth commercial television station established in New Hampshire.
 The station's sign-on came amidst a "television boom" in the state, long dominated by WMUR-TV in Manchester.
 In a short span, WNDS channel 50 in Derry signed on while WNHT and WGOT channel 60 in Merrimack all received construction permits, generating concerns as to whether the state could support them all.
 An article in the Concord Monitor asked, "Is New Hampshire Large Enough For Three New Stations?"
 Even though there were relatively few stations in New Hampshire, any new station in the state would have to compete more broadly in the Boston television market for programs, viewers, and advertisers.
 Launch programs included a nightly 5:30 p.m. newscast, a daily talk show titled New Hampshire Today, and a weekend public affairs program hosted by the editor of New Hampshire Profiles.